 Long-standing alcohol use and misuse cause various and profound changes in the human body.
 The body—particularly the brain—becomes dependent on the effects of alcohol.
 Alcohol has a “depressing” effect on the brain; this depressing effect is not a depressed mood, but a depressed activity of brain cells themselves.
-In people who chronically abuse alcohol, brain cells increase their activity to adapt to being bathed in alcohol every day.
+Brain cells in people who chronically abuse alcohol increase their activity to adapt to constant alcohol intake every day.
 Brain cells need to be hyperactive to overcome the effects of daily alcohol use, simply to keep to people conscious and awake.

 Now imagine what happens to those hyperactive brain cells when the alcohol-dependent person suddenly stops drinking.
 Without the alcohol to “depress” brain cell activity, the nerve cells run rampant possibly causing irritability, anxiety, hallucinations, and seizures.
 Indeed, people have died when alcohol withdrawal without proper medical care.